 The restaurants in Buenos Aires offer the best in Argentinean cuisine, which means succulent steaks are the specialty of most houses.
 Restaurants range from al paso (walk through) to fine dining, with plenty of small restaurants offering a range of cuisines representing the local immigrant communities.
 As Argentina is known for its excellent wine, visitors can take the time to sample the local varietals.

 This coastal city offers no end of entertainment for all visitors, young and old.
-Its passion combines with a sophisticated outlook that makes Buenos Aires a travel destination that will not soon be forgotten.
+Passion combined with a sophisticated outlook makes Buenos Aires a travel destination that will not soon be forgotten.